CJCombrink/SpellChecker-Plugin/README.md

 build steps broadly.

 1. Install compiler and build tools.
-   - **Windows**: msbuil
+   - **Windows**: msbuild
    - **Linux**: gcc
    - **MacOS**: clang
 1. Get and build vcpkg
    - vcpkg is used to build hunspell.
-   - At the time of writing, versio 2020.07 of vcpkg was used.
+   - At the time of writing, version 2020.07 of vcpkg was used.
-   - The specific version of vcpkg is not as important, the important part is the version of Hunspell port.
+   - The specific version of vcpkg is not as important, the important part is the version of the included Hunspell port.
 1. Install Hunspell
-   - At the time of writing, version 1.7.0 of Hunspell was used.
+   - At the time of writing, the version of the Hunspell port in vcpkg is 1.7.0.
    - Hunspell is installed as a dynamic library on Windows and a static library on Linux and MacOS.
-      - Static is ideal on all but there are issues building a dynamic library and linking in a static library using msvc.
+      - Static is ideal on all but there are issues building a dynamic library (the plugin) and linking in a static library (hunspell) using msvc.
    - Install through vcpkg using the following port and triplet:
       - **Windows 32bit**: hunspell:x86-windows
       - **Windows 64bit**: hunspell:x64-windows